St. Matthew, Leipzig: Neukirche

 The church was remodeled in 1699 in Baroque style as the fourth Lutheran church in Leipzig, known as Neukirche or Neue Kirche (New church).
 The altar was created by Michael Hoppenhaupt.
 The church was dedicated on 24 September 1699.
 An organ was built in 1704 by Christoph Donat.
 Georg Philipp Telemann was the musical director from 1704, succeeded by Melchior Hoffmann in June 1705, and from 1720 by Georg Balthasar Schott.
 From 1723, the church music was supervised by the Thomaskantor (director of church music in Leipzig), then Johann Sebastian Bach, with the third choir of the Thomanerchor singing, while the first choirs performed in the main churches Thomaskirche (St. Thomas) and Nikolaikirche (St. Nicholas).

 The building served as a prison in 1806 during the War of the Fourth Coalition, and from 1813 as a hospital.

 Matthäikirche

 In 1876 a new congregation formed and named the church Matthäikirche (St. Matthew), after remodeling in Gothic revival style by Oskar Mothes.
 It was restructured again by Julius Zeißig from 1892 to 1894.

-The church was destroyed in a bombing on 4 December 1943.
+The church was destroyed during the Bombing of Leipzig on 4 December 1943.